 This course will examine that apparatus.
 It will describe how the problems and possibilities of social organization shape law as well as how the social organization of law responds to persons of different classes, races and genders.
 We will attend to the peculiar way the American legal system deals with human suffering--with examples ranging from the legal treatment of persons living in poverty to the treatments of victims of sexual assault.
 How is law organized to cope with their pain?
 How are the actions of persons who inflict inquiries on others defined in legal terms?
 Here we will examine cases on self defense and capital punishment.
 Throughout, attention will be given to the practices of police, prosecutors, judges, and those who administer law's complex bureaucratic apparatus.

 Limited to 100 students.
 Fall semester.
-Professor Sarat.2014-15: Not offered
+Professor Sarat.2022-23: Offered in Spring 2023

 (Offered as POSC 222 [PT] and CLAS 222) Rhetoric is the art of persuasion, of using language--both written and oral--to convince others of one’s point of view.
 Yet many perceive such convincing as dangerous, especially to democracies where individual voice matters so much to politics.
 The line between persuasion and manipulation is not always clear, and the effects of crossing it can be incredibly corrosive.
 This course investigates the history and theory of political rhetoric.
 How and when should we be rhetorically persuasive?
 Which rhetorical techniques are persuasive and how do they operate?
 To what extent do rhetoric and persuasion determine our understanding of politics?
 When might persuasion prove dangerous to politics?
 This course revisits classical debates on the use and function of rhetoric in politics, as well as modern reflections on this tradition.
 The first section of the course addresses the thought of the three central figures in this debate--Plato, Aristotle, and Cicero.
 In close engagement with key texts of the rhetorical tradition, our task will be to uncover precisely how ancient conceptions of rhetoric developed, exploring how rhetoric was viewed as both dangerous and necessary to successful governance.
 Building on these models, the course will then examine more recent theoretical discussions, reflecting on the development of attitudes and ideas about the rhetorical craft in modern and contemporary political thought.
 These investigations allow us to discover the risks and rewards of persuasion for our own political lives.